18 Best Places to Visit in California During Winter

 Travertine Hot Springs in California

-How to get to Mammoth Lakes: There’s a teeny airport in Mammoth (Mammoth Yosemite Airport), but you’re more likely to score a better deal by flying into the major international airports nearby, Los Angeles (a 4 hour and 40 minute drive) or Las Vegas (a 5 hour drive).
+There’s a teeny airport in Mammoth (Mammoth Yosemite Airport), but you’re more likely to score a better deal by flying into the major international airports nearby, Los Angeles (a 4 hour and 40 minute drive) or Harry Reid International Airport in Las Vegas (a 5 hour drive).

-Where to stay in Mammoth Lakes: The Westin Monache Resort is an excellent option in Mammoth, with extraordinary customer service, a heated pool plus TWO hot tubs, and a complimentary shuttle around town.
+The Westin Monache Resort is an excellent option in Mammoth, with extraordinary customer service, a heated pool plus TWO hot tubs, and a complimentary shuttle around town.

 Travertine Hot Springs recommended by Mark and Kristen of Where are Those Morgans